Apollo1840/ToyCarController/README.md

     nano wpa_supplicant.conf
    ```

-4) Type In: type the following content and save.
+4) Type In (Accordingly): type the following content according to your true information and save.

 ```bash
             country=YOUR_CONTRY_CODE  # eg. US